surf-visualization/blospray/readme.md

 * Command-line (batch) rendering isn't supported in a nice way yet, as the lifetime of the BLOSPRAY server needs to be managed manually.

+* Volumes can only use point-based values, so no cell-based values

 ## Dependencies